JigokuMaster/MangaSukurep/README.md

 # MangaSukurep

-a Manga Downloader written in Python , with a default UI built using urwid tui library.
+Manga Downloader written in Python , with a default UI built using urwid tui library.

 ## background